The Violent Men: Release

-The Violent Men was released in theatres on 26 January 1955.
-The film was released on DVD on 5 April 2005.
+The Violent Men was released in theatres on 26 January 1955 and on DVD on 5 April 2005.

 Reception

 Critical response

-Film critic Bosley Crowther of The New York Times wrote:COLUMBIA has pulled all the levers in making The Violent Men, a broad-beamed and action-crammed western that opened yesterday at Loew's State.
-It has ticked off a well-machined scenario, a three-starred "big name" cast and a scenic outdoor production that looks mighty grand in CinemaScope.
+Film critic Bosley Crowther of The New York Times wrote:COLUMBIA has pulled all the levers in making The Violent Men, a broad-beamed and action-crammed Western that opened yesterday at Loew's State.
+It has ticked off a well-machined scenario, a three-starred "big name" cast, and a scenic outdoor production that looks mighty grand in CinemaScope.
 If, at the end, it leaves you feeling you've seen just another horse-opera – another run-through of squatters battling rangers—it's no wonder, for that's what it is.

-TV Guide wrote: "Barbara Stanwyck, Edward G. Robinson, Glenn Ford, and Brian Keith star in THE VIOLENT MEN, a better-than-average psychological western featuring impressive CinemaScope photography and some hard-charging action scenes."
+TV Guide wrote: "Barbara Stanwyck, Edward G. Robinson, Glenn Ford, and Brian Keith star in THE VIOLENT MEN, a better-than-average psychological Western featuring impressive CinemaScope] photography and some hard-charging action scenes."